microsoft/verona/docs/foreign_code.md

 The Verona interoperability model will be built on the following principles:

- - Foreign code should not imply unsafety.
+ - Using foreign code should not require giving up on the safety guarantees of Verona.
  - Interoperability should not compromise any security guarantees of the non-Verona language or library API.
  - Most libraries are stateful, the correct granularity for interoperability is a library, not a function.